D.C. sniper attacks: Lack of progress

 Despite an apparent lack of progress publicly, federal authorities were making significant headway in their investigation and they developed leads in Washington state, Alabama, and New Jersey.
 They learned that Muhammad's ex-wife, who had obtained a protective order against him, lived near the Capital Beltway in Clinton, an unincorporated community in suburban Prince George's County, Maryland, adjacent to Montgomery County.
 Information was also developed about an automobile purchased in New Jersey by Muhammad.

 Police discovered that the New Jersey license plate number issued for Muhammad's 1990 Chevrolet Caprice had been checked by radio patrol cars several times near shooting locations in various jurisdictions in several states, but the car had not been stopped because law enforcement computer networks did not indicate that it was connected to any criminal activity and they were focused exclusively on the "white van".

-On October 3, 2002, police in Washington, D.C., stopped the Caprice for a "minor traffic infraction" two hours prior to the shooting of Pascal Charlot.
+On October 3, 2002, police in Washington, D.C., stopped the Caprice for running two stop signs, two hours prior to the shooting of Pascal Charlot.
 Witnesses later reported seeing a Caprice near the scene of his shooting.

 On October 8, 2002, Baltimore Police Department investigated a dark blue Chevrolet Caprice parked near the Jones Falls Expressway at 28th Street in Baltimore with a person sleeping inside it.
 The officers were concerned that the driver's license was from Washington state while the vehicle was registered in New Jersey.
 Although the vehicle was suspicious enough for them to investigate, and it fit the description of a vehicle associated with the shooting in Washington, D.C. five days earlier, the officers did not question the occupants extensively, nor did they search the vehicle.

 On October 23, Montgomery County police chief Charles Moose relayed a cryptic message to the sniper, "You have indicated that you want us to do and say certain things.
 You have asked us to say, 'We have caught the sniper like a duck in a noose.'
 We understand that hearing us say this is important to you".
 Moose asked the media "to carry the message accurately and often".
 This statement may refer to a Cherokee fable.

 Around midnight on October 24, 2002, authorities issued a media alert to the public to be on the lookout for a dark blue 1990 Chevrolet Caprice with New Jersey license plates.
 For the public, as well as for law enforcement agencies throughout the region, this was a major change from the mysterious "white box truck" earlier sought based upon reported sightings.